-To obtain an automated report regarding Federal Emergency Management Agency (FEMA) map change activities within a state, select that state on the map below.
-To obtain status information by telephone or e-mail and to learn more about Priority Map Changes, Letter of Final Determination (LFD) lists, and Proposed Flood Hazard Determination notices, click on the appropriate links below.
+To obtain an automated report regarding Federal Emergency Management Agency (FEMA) map change activities within a state, select a U.S state below.
+To obtain status information by telephone or e-mail and to learn more about Priority Map Changes, Letter of Final Determination (LFD) lists and Proposed Flood Hazard Determination notices, click on the appropriate links below.